 On a cold winter day, try light the fire or turn on the central heating when you’re expecting a viewing.
 A warm cosy home is much more inviting than a cold one.
 Likewise if it’s a boiling summers day, open up the windows and outside spaces to let cool drafts run through the house.

 Try and make your home look nice by ensuring windows are properly dressed with curtains and blinds as this give a sense of completeness.
-For a perfect fit choose made to measure blinds online and curtains that complement your existing decor.
+For a perfect fit choose made to measure blinds online and curtains that complement your existing décor.
 Having your window dressings made to size will ensure there are no gaps or excess material – this will look better and ensure all the light is blocked out when closed.
+Adding shutters to your windows is also a great selling feature and will appeal to many buyers.
+These internal shutters Essex will look really stunning on your windows adding to both your home’s curb appeal and indoor appeal.

 Also, try bring some colourful plants into the house to add a bit of character and nature.
 Greens are considered very calming colours.